IFCA-Advanced-Computing/FAIR_eva/docs/installation.md

 # Installation

 FAIR EVA can be run locally via Python or containerised with Docker.
-For development, clone the repository and check out the branch:
+For development, clone the repository:

 ```bash
 git clone https://github.com/IFCA-Advanced-Computing/FAIR_eva.git